No. 4 Hawaii volleyball team wins classic 5-setter at No. 5 BYU | Honolulu Star-Advertiser

 Titriyski had three aces and middle Ofeck Hazan and Rosenthal had two apiece.

-Titriyski was benched late in the first set after his fourth hitting error with only three kills.
-He came back in the second with UH down 6-1 and never left the match again, hitting .333 for the match with only three errors in the final four sets.
+Titriyski was benched late in the first set after hitting his fourth error with only three kills.
+He came back in the second with UH down 6-1 and never left the match again, hitting .333 with only three errors in the final four sets.

 Freshman Adrien Roure had 12 kills and Hazan, who missed the previous three matches with a finger injury, hit .571 with 10 kills in 14 swings and five blocks.